 With mirrorless cameras offering more focus and points situated closer to the camera frame, this feature is particularly useful when shooting in low light.

-It also has a silent shooting ability, making it an excellent choice for blue hour photography.
+It also has a silent shooting ability, making it an excellent choice blue hour for photography.

 What Lens Should I Use for Blue Hour Photography?